apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>fileContent indicates the configuration file content.
+<p>Represents the content of the configuration file.
-update whole file.</p>
+This field is used to update the entire content of the file.</p>
 </td>
 </tr>
 </tbody>